google/ide-perf/README.md

 Performance diagnostics for [IntelliJ Platform](https://www.jetbrains.com/opensource/idea/)
 ===
 This is a plugin for IntelliJ-based IDEs that gives real-time insight into the performance of the IDE itself.
-It is currently maintained by the Android Studio team at Google.
+It was created by the Android Studio team at Google.

 This project is under active development and should be considered experimental.
 This is not an officially supported Google product.